morganfeeney/bootstrap-patterns/README.md

 # Bootstrap Patterns
 _Component led design patterns with Nunjucks, Grunt &amp; Bootstrap._

-Working examples of how Nunjucks, Grunt & a CSS framework, Bootstrap in this case, can be combined.
+Working examples of how Nunjucks, Grunt, and a CSS framework (Bootstrap in this case) can be combined.
 It demonstrates how the same reusable design patterns can be combined to achieve multiple variations.

 ## Installation